etokatlian/React-TS-Boilerplate/readme.md

 ## VSCode

-To work on this project and abide by the linting rules, please install the following Extensions: TypeScrit TSLint Plugin (New Version), Prettier
+To work on this project and abide by the linting rules, please install the following Extensions: TypeScript TSLint Plugin (New Version), Prettier

-Confine the TypeScrit TSLint Plugin (New Version), Prettier extensions to this project by creating a .vscode folder inside your root dir, placing a settings.json file in it and the following contents:
+Confine the TypeScript TSLint Plugin (New Version), Prettier extensions to this project by creating a .vscode folder inside your root dir, placing a settings.json file in it and the following contents:

 ```
 {